openrails/openrails/Source/Documentation/Manual/physics.rst

 resistance, we may expect to find that curve resistance reaches a minimum value when this excess reduces to zero, that is, when the car speed reaches the critical value referred to.
-This critical speed depends only on the super-elevation, the track gauge, and the radius of the track curvature.
+This critical speed depends only on the superelevation, the track gauge, and the radius of the track curvature.
 The resulting variation of curve resistance with speed is indicated in diagram below.